-One may also log on to YouTube Premier every Tuesday at 7:30 pm, followed by 1 hour of self-practice.
+One may also log on to YouTube Premier every Tuesday at 7:30 pm.
+Please follow with self 1 hour of self-practice.

 Chanmyay Sayadaw Ashin Janakabhivamsa is the chief abbot of Chanmyay Yeiktha Meditation Centre, Yangon, Myanmar.
 The Venerable Sayadaw was born in 1928, became a Samanera (novice monk) at the age of fifteen and received the higher ordination in 1947.
 He was conferred the rare title of Abhivamsa (a title given only to one who has attained and demonstrated Doctoral level proficiency in the Pali Canon, Commentaries and Sub-commentaries before the age of 27 ) by the Pariyatti Sasana Hita Association of Mandalay in 1952.